What is Minimum Viable Product?

 Dropbox is the best and safest way to sync and back your folders into your computer invisibly.
 You can also connect to your Dropbox app through Cloud, sitting anywhere in the world and using any device.

-Over 700 users are satisfied with Dropbox services, and you can back up your essential content, web shortcuts, Cloud, and traditional files in one place like an expert without the fear of losing them.
+Over 700 users are satisfied with Dropbox services, and you can back up your important content, web shortcuts, Cloud, and traditional files in one place like an expert without the fear of losing them.

 Moreover, it is mainly used by banks, offices, video stores, libraries, and post offices, allowing customers to drop their items securely into their pockets.